ddellacosta/automation-service/docs/lua_api.md

 ### sendMessage

-Sends a message to the automation-service daemon, per the messaging protocol:
+Sends a message to the automation-service daemon, per the messaging protocol (this is not sent via the MQTT broker, but internally):

 ```lua
    sendMessage({